Churan or churna is an Ayurvedic spice mix known for healing the whole body by harnessing the power of RAW spices. Find out how to make churan.

 So many spices!
 What is the recipe?

 The good part about churan is that there is no recipe and the bad part is also the same - no recipe.
 You can pick and choose what spices you need for your condition and prepare your churan.
-To further help you and ease the preparation, I have categorized spices according to their main dominant properties (meaning the main reason they are revered).
+To further help you and ease the preparation, I have categorized spices according to their main dominant properties (meaning the main reason they are revered) but do remember that spices have various other properties including whether they are cooling or warming to the body so be careful when making your churan or you can work with me and we will make you special churan that is right for your body.

 Digestive Cleansing Immunity Analgesic Anti-Diabetic